Value & Pitfalls Of Low Trailer Deck Height

 How Low Is Right?

 In general, make the deck as high as practical. . . .
 What? . . .
 Shouldn’t that be: Make the deck as low as practical?
 Well, no. As the deck gets lower, more of the disadvantages creep in.
 A good example is a utility trailer.
-They have lots of uses, but we also see a lot of scraps of hitches on the ground when they are low.
-I have a trailer that I must pull into and out of the driveway somewhat sideways because it’s low.
+They have lots of uses, but we also see a lot of scrapes on the ground when they are too low.
+I have a trailer that I must pull into and out of the driveway somewhat sideways because it’s long and low.
 Also at gas stations and store entrances.

 Another Rule of Thumb: The longer the trailer, the higher it should be.
 Hopefully that’s pretty obvious, yet I see it with tiny homes.
 They can’t park where they want because it’s too low for the obstacles.
 For a one time placement like with a tiny house trailer, work can be done to get it there, but for other trailers in normal use, a little higher is better.

-Maybe these rules sound wrong to you?
-Perhaps you have some rules to add?
+Maybe these ideas sound wrong to you?
+Perhaps you have some thoughts to add?
 Let us know in the comments.

 How To Achieve A Low Trailer Deck